-During fiscal year 2015/2016, the Agency performed various activities acting as the designated Regional Development Impact Fee Joint Powers Agency.
+During fiscal year 2016/2017, the Fee Agency performed various activities acting as the designated Regional Development Impact Fee Joint Powers Agency.
 The Agency's activities are described in detail below.

-During the year, the Agency continued to work with our member jurisdictions to ensure accurate and consistent application of the fees to new development.
-This process involved meeting with jurisdiction staff, developers, and Board members to discuss development proposals and how the regional fees should best be applied; reviewing fee estimate calculations for errors; and providing correspondence and timely updates on any revisions to the fees.
+During the year, the Fee Agency continued to work with our member jurisdictions to ensure accurate and consistent application of the fees to new development.
+This process has involved providing periodic training to planning staff; holding meetings with individual member staff, developers, and Board members to discuss development proposals and how the regional fees should best be applied; reviewing fee estimate calculations for errors; and writing correspondence to provide timely updates on any revisions to the fees.
 Staff was able to resolve all issues and no Board appeals were requested by applicants.

 The Fee Agency adopts an annual Strategic Expenditure Plan to account for project delivery and updated revenue projections.
-The 2015/16 Strategic Expenditure Plan set forth spending priorities for funding project development activities on Highways 68 and 156.
-Limited activities occurred during the period and the 2016/17 plan is expected to continue to reflect these priorities, with a minor projected increase in revenue.
+The 2016/17 Strategic Expenditure Plan set forth spending priorities for funding project development activities on Highways 68 and 156.
+Continued activities occurred on these projects during the 2016/17 period and the 2017/18 Strategic Expenditure Plan is expected to continue to reflect these priorities, with a minor projected increase in revenue.
+Additionally, in 2017/18, the Fee Agency will be conducting and completing the five-year update to the Regional Development Impact Fee Nexus Study.